wenxcs/nnfusion/README.md

 optimizations that can be used to further accelerate training or inference, in whatever scenario you need.

-nGraph provides both a C++ API for framework developers and a Python API which can run inference on models imported from ONNX, TensorFlow freezed model.
+NNFusion provides both a C++ API for framework developers and a Python API which can run inference on models imported from ONNX, TensorFlow freezed model.

-See the [Release Notes] for recent changes.

 |  Framework     | bridge available? | ONNX support?  |